An expanding East Anglian technology company is showcasing its services – and new name – at a major international event in Amsterdam.

 It is sharing a display place on the East of England Energy Zone’s stand at Offshore Energy in Amsterdam on October 8-9, which attracts 12,000 visitors, 550 stand holders and 1,000 delegates.

-The East of England Energy Zone is hosting a shared stand with 10 other exhibitors, who share a prominent space, presentation area, marketing support, expert export advice, introductions to potential overseas clients and markets.
+The EEEZ stand features 10 exhibitors, who share a prominent space, presentation area, marketing support, expert export advice, and introductions to potential overseas clients and markets.

-If your company is interested in the remaining shared space on the Energy Zone stand in the Netherlands, see the website https://www.theenergyzone.co.uk/ or contact Roberta Willner on 01603 222710 Roberta.firstname.lastname@example.org or Michael Cousins 01603 222731 Michael.Cousens@norfolk.gov.uk
+If you think the Energy Zone could help your company contact Roberta Willner on 01603 222710 Roberta.firstname.lastname@example.org or Michael Cousins 01603 222731 Michael.Cousens@norfolk.gov.uk